Jule Huffman: Mr. Cartoon

 Huffman took over the reins of Mr. Cartoon in 1969 after the original actor, George Lewis, left for a job in Maryland.
 The role made him a beloved and trusted icon in the Tri-State community.
 He played the role until his retirement in 1995.
 The series was cancelled after Huffman retired.

 Personal life

 Huffman married Gladys Kramer in 1949.
 The couple had 4 children (Nancy, Cindy, Marvin, Julie).
-They remained married for nearly 70 years, until her death on May 2, 2011, at the age of 84.
+They remained married for 62 years, until her death on May 2, 2011, at the age of 84.
 His son, Marvin Huffman, was one of many performers who wore the Mr. Cartoon character Beeper costume during event appearances.

 As a native of Cincinnati, he was an avid Reds and Bengals fan, and sang the National Anthem at several Reds Games, as well as participating in many Red Caravans.

 He reportedly loved golf and gardening, and singing, often performing at notable events in West Virginia, Ohio, and Kentucky.